snori74/linuxupskillchallenge/README.md

 *Introduction to Linux Server Administration!*

-This includes all the source material for the 20 lessons of what was the commercial online GREP101.com Linux server admin course - now free for you to learn with!
+This includes all the source material for the 20 lessons of what was a previous commercial online Linux server admin course - now free for you to learn with!

 If you spot any typos or "dead links" simply raise a GitHub "issue" against this project.